getwd()[1] "C:/Users/0131045s/Desktop/Legacy/Programming/R/Workshops/rintro/activities/week5"

 6 6 18.55490 5.819719 36.75899 73.08169

-Now that our environment is set up and our dataset is loaded, we are ready to dive into descriptive statistics & check our assumptions.
+Now that our environment is set up and our dataset is loaded, we are ready to run descriptive statistics and check our assumptions (using the same descriptives approach you learned last week).

-H1: We predict that higher depression will be positively correlated with higher anxiety scores.
+H₁: Higher depression scores will be positively correlated with higher anxiety scores.

 Interval data = Data that is measured on a numeric scale with equal distance between adjacent values, that does not have a true zero.
 This is a very common data type in research (e.g. Test scores, IQ etc).